-The BA (Hons) Visual Communication course employs a variety of assessment strategies over the course of the year.
-These include the submission of portfolios of practical work, presentations, verbal reports and a major practice project.
+The BA Interior Design course employs a variety of assessment strategies over the course of the year.
+These include the submission of digital portfolios of work, online presentations, reports and a major practise project.

 Your summative (final) assessments occur at the end of each module, usually at the end of the study block.
 You may also have interim formative assessments part way through a module as well.
 These assessments help ensure that you remain on track with your work.

 You will receive continuous written and/or verbal feedback on all your work throughout the year.
 At the end of the module, you will receive detailed feedback in written form.

 You'll be able to check in with your online tutor to discuss your progress and ask any questions you have about your course.